 All students registered at SSE, including PhD students, are insured by the School (accident insurance and travel insurance).
 This insurance covers medical treatment and travel necessary for medical treatment for accidents that occur during SSE and SASSE activities.
-Students should have a Swedish personal number and should be registered with the Swedish Social Insurance Agency (Försäkringskassan).
+Students should have a Swedish personal identity number.
 The SSE insurance policy does not cover accidents away from SSE premises or outside SSE activities; the travel insurance is valid only for the travel organized by the School.

-Before you travel to Sweden, you should purchase travel insurance to cover your trip and also ensure that you have a valid medical insurance to cover your initial weeks in Stockholm before you are registered for Swedish social insurance.
-EU students should also make sure they bring a European Health Insurance Card from their home countries or, alternatively, have fully comprehensive private health insurance.
+Before you travel to Sweden, you should purchase travel insurance to cover your trip and also ensure that you have a valid medical insurance to cover you and any accompanying family members for the initial months in Stockholm before you have obtained your Swedish personal identity number (see page 10, Swedish Personal Identity Number).
+EU students should also make sure they bring a European Health Insurance Card from their home countries or, alternatively, bring the terms and conditions for a fully comprehensive private health insurance policy.